Alberta man dead after plunge near Sicamous Creek Falls - Kelowna Capital News

 “This is the second occurrence in a year so we’d like to remind everyone to remain on the marked trail and, of course, there is significant danger when approaching the cliff side when off trail at that location,” McNeil said.

-John Schut, a search manager for the Shuswap Search and Rescue, said the July 29 incident occurred very close to where the man fell in May.
-Schut said the area where the man fell from has sandy soil which can easily cause a loss of footing, and only widely-spaced trees to stop someone from tumbling over the cliff edge.
+John Schut, a search manager for the Shuswap Search and Rescue said the Juy 29 incident occured very close to where the man fell in May.
+Schut said the area where the men fell from has sandy soil which can easily cause someone to lose their footing in and only widely-spaced trees to stop someone from tumbling over the cliff edge

-Schut said in both incidents, the victims were rcovered by Search and Rescue volunteers using long lines anchored at the top of the canyon.
-He said there is a trail at the bottom of the canyon but it is too narrow for a safe recovery.

 @SalmonArm